top of page

 1. Meetings of the General Membership can be called:

-1. At the request of the President, for a meeting to be held not less than one week from the date of publication of the notice;
+1. At the request of the President, for a meeting to be held no less than one week from the date of publication of the notice;

-2. At the request of the Executive, for a meeting to be held not less than one week from the date of publication of the notice; or
+2. At the request of the Executive, for a meeting to be held no less than one week from the date of publication of the notice; or

-3. At the request of any five members of the Organization.
+3. At the request of any five members of the association.

 2. A minimum of one meeting of the General Membership must occur per year in the spring for the purpose of elections.